rechrtb/RepRapFirmware/src/Movement/Axis and drive allocation and release.md

    then transform the whole set of DDA endpoints to the new machine coordinates of that MS; then transform them to the new user coordinates of that MS.
 - Because allocating an axis can change the user position recorded in the MS, we must do the allocation right at the start of processing G0/1/2/3 commands, before we make any use of the initial position.
 - To release a set of drives we first copy their last endpoints from the DDARing of the owning MS to lastKnownEndpoints; then we flag those drives as unowned.

+Initialising a standard move in the DDA:
+- We must start from the correct set of endpoints.
+If we have just allocated one or more drives then these may not be the same as the endpoints store in the previous DDA entry.
+  This could be solved by storing in the DDARing a set of endpoints representing the start positions of the next move to be added to the ring.
+   But that doesn't solve the next issue.
+- We must start frm the correct set of coordinates so that we can set dv in the DDA correctly.

+Preparing (committing) a move in the DDA:
+- DDA::Prepare uses the difference in endpoints stored in the previous move and endpoint of the new move to get the number of steps required.
+   This is a problem if the previous move had the wrong endpoints for these drives because they were not owned.
+   A solution is: (1) in each DDA store the bitmap of owned drives.
+Don't move any other drives.
+(2) when the endpoints in a MS need to be updated, update them in the previous move, like we always used to do.

 Special situations:
 - At initialisation time: